Perform Ring the Bells to end homelessness

 Scores are available to purchase directly from the publisher, Boosey & Hawkes.

 Can we listen to a sample of the carol before we buy the music?

 Yes, a demo recording is temporarily available on Paul Fincham’s SoundCloud channel.
 A new recording by the London Philharmonic Choir will be released in December 2019.
 All proceeds from the sale of our recording will be donated to Crisis.

-My choir has programmed Ring the Bells in our Christmas concert, how do we pay our royalties to Crisis?
+My choir has programmed Ring the Bells, how do we pay our royalties to Crisis?

 Royalty fees are paid to PRS for Music and PRS for Music will then pass payments onto the composer or other beneficiaries.
 You can pay PRS for Music in one of three ways:

 - Through your venue: venues will often have a licence with PRS for Music for live performances, and will arrange the royalty payments to PRS for Music for performances at their venue on your behalf.

 - Through your annual Making Music membership renewal: Making Music holds an umbrella licence which covers performances by their member groups in unlicensed venues.

 - Directly to PRS for Music: you can pay them directly – this may apply to Making Music members who are festivals.